Byzantine science: Astronomy

 Emmanuel A. Paschos says: "A Byzantine (Roman), article from the 13th century contains advanced astronomical ideas and pre-Copernican diagrams.
 The models are geocentric but contain improvements on the trajectories of the Moon and Mercury."
 One known astronomer was Nicephorus Gregoras, who was active in the 14th century.
+Additionally, Byzantine scientist Symeon Seth provided a number of proofs that the earth is a sphere.
+He noted that when it is afternoon in Persia, it is still morning in Byzantine lands, and if the earth was not spherical, all the stars in the night sky would be visible from everywhere at the same instance, but some are seen in the north that are not seen in the south.

 Medicine

 Medicine was one of the sciences in which the Byzantines improved on their Greco-Roman predecessors, starting from Galen.
 As a result, Byzantine medicine had an influence on Islamic medicine as well as the medicine of the Renaissance.
 The concept of the hospital appeared in Byzantine Empire as an institution to offer medical care and possibility of a cure for the patients because of the ideals of Christian charity.

 Although the concept of uroscopy was known to Galen, he did not see the importance of using it to diagnose disease.
 It was Byzantine physicians, such as Theophilus Protospatharius, who realised the diagnostic potential of uroscopy in a time when no microscope or stethoscope existed.
 That practice eventually spread to the rest of Europe.
 The illuminated manuscript Vienna Dioscurides (6th century), and the works of Byzantine doctors such as Paul of Aegina (7th century) and Nicholas Myrepsos (late 13th century), continued to be used as the authoritative texts by Europeans through the Renaissance.
 Myrepsos invented the Aurea Alexandrina, which was a kind of opiate or antidote.

 The first known example of separating conjoined twins happened in the Byzantine Empire in the 10th century when a pair of conjoined twins from Armenia came to Constantinople.
 Many years later one of them died, so the surgeons in Constantinople decided to remove the body of the dead one.
 The result was partly successful, as the surviving twin lived three days before dying, a result so impressive that it was mentioned a century and a half later by historians.
 The next case of separating conjoined twins did not occur until 1689 in Germany.